AndreasThinks/quarto-mastodon-comments/README.md

 ## Using

+1. To add comments to your post, you must first create a post about your content (for example, an announcement post).
+You can click on this post to obtain the relevant "toot id" from the URL.
-Create a Mastodon post about your content, and then add the below to your post, with the relevant username, server and toot id.
+2. Create a post on your quarto blog, and add the below to your post, with the relevant username, server and toot id.
+3. Render and publish your post.
+You should now see the comments section at the bottom of your post.

 ```yaml
 filters: